Use existing fillable PDF forms first

-Set up the mapping once in the web app.
+Set up the PDF form workflow once in the web app.
 Export the batch when ready.

 Bring in the rows that drive each finished document.

-Run the batch in the web app first, then move the same process into the API when needed.
+Preview a few rows first, export in the web app, then move the same workflow into the API when needed.

 Fill customer details, totals, invoice numbers, and invoice QR or barcode fields into the same layout for every billing run.